effety/reminder_event/README.md

 Then add the following line:
 * * * * * cd /var/www/html/reminder_event && php artisan schedule:run >> /dev/null 2>&1

+## Time Zone
+The current time zone is 'Asia/Dhaka'

+Just changed the time zone if necessary

 Event Reminder ID Generation
 Event reminders are assigned a unique ID based on a predefined prefix format.
 This ID is automatically generated when a new event is created.